Andrew129260/Timely-2/README.md

 4.)
 Reduced /optimize the memory footprint and battery drain of the watch face as best as possible.

 Currently it only supports Pebble Time 2.
 I may support more if there is a demand for it.
-But it can get to be tricky because of memory.
+But it can get to be tricky because of memory and display.
+Will have to look into it more later.